-ART 51/CCDTM 51/ OFTEC 42-Publication Design I, 3 units
+ART 51/CCTDM 51/OFTEC 42-Publication Design I, 3 units

-Recommended for Success: OFTEC 141 Hours per term: 36 lecture and 54 laboratory/activity
+Recommended for Success: OFTEC 141 Hours per term: 36 lecture and 54 laboratory Materials fee required

 An introduction to general publication design theory with emphasis on typography, page layout, graphics, and design.
 Students will create media for print and digital publishing.
-Exercises and projects will include the creation of a multipage booklet, poster, newsletter, brochures and an interactive document formatted for digital publishing.
+Exercises and projects will include the creation of a multi-page booklet, poster, newsletter, brochures and an interactive document formatted for digital publishing.
 Credit may be earned once for ART 51 or CCTDM 51 or OFTEC 42.
 Not repeatable.
 Transfer: (CSU)

-ART 52/ CCTDM 52/OFTEC 43-Publication Design II, 3 units
+ART 52/CCTDM 52/OFTEC 43-Publication Design II, 3 units